zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Diamonds” (diamonds) are clear, hard stones that a re very valuable.
 Women often get a diamond ring when they get married, as do some men.
 I don’t have a diamond on my wedding ring.
 I just have what’s call ed a “wedding band” (band).
 I mentioned previously about watch bands that go arou nd your wrist.
 Well, a “wedding band” goes around your finger, but of cour se it doesn’t have a watch on it.

 Anyway, the clerk says that these watches are “diam ond-encrusted” (encrusted).
 “Diamond-encrusted” means that they are decorated w ith diamonds or that there are many diamonds on the watch itself.
 Jack says, “ You think I need more than four watches?”
-He’s wondering why the clerk is tryi ng to sell him another watch.
+He’s wondering why the clerk is trying to sell him another watch.
 The clerk responds by saying, “No man of style woul d be without at least a dozen.”

 The phrase “a man of style” (style) refers to a man  who has good taste, who knows what good clothing looks like and good watche s.
 No such man, according to the clerk, who of course wants to make more mone y by selling the customer

 another watch, would be without at least a dozen, m eaning a man of style would have at least 12 watches and probably more.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]